“I love you for all the men I do not love / and for those I adore.” (“Encore.”)

 “All of Marilyn Kallet’s poems are falling-in-love poems.
 This collection is no exception.” -Joy Harjo

 Marilyn Kallet’s The Love That Moves Me is a collection of love poems inspired by Dante’s Inferno, as well as by Rimbaud’s relationship with Verlaine, and by Orpheus and Eurydice.
 These days Beatrice and Dante find themselves in France, Indiana, and in East Tennessee, bickering at NASCAR.
 Love is the unifying factor, song is the vehicle, descent is a constant, with re-emergence thankfully part of the narrative.
 Surrealist humor abounds as Benjamin Péret bursts some Romantic bubbles with his exclamations.
 This is a sensual and resonant collection offering hints of heaven in the love lyrics, touching upon a range of emotions and forms, from traditional pantoums to experimental verse.
-You can pre-order from amazon.com now.
+You can order from amazon.com now.

 In addition to poetry, her works include translations, anthologies, personal essays, criticism and children’s books.

+To read updates from Marilyn, visit her on Facebook.
+Additional social media comments as Poet Laureate of Knoxville, Tennessee.
 Award winning poet Marilyn Kallet is available for readings, seminars and workshops on many aspects of contemporary writing.
 Contact.